worikgh/llm-web/llm-web-fe/issues.md

 # Features to Add

-* conversation metadata: Requires modification to ChatResponse to send data like model and temperature back.
-The model is available back from the response, which makes sense because the model asked for is a sbset of the model used: ask for "gpt-3.5-turbo" and "gpt-3.5-turbo-0613" will be used.
+* conversation metadata: The model is available back from the response, .
 The temperature must be kept.
-This metadata should be per response, and be displayed in the response display
+This metadata should be per response, and be displayed in the response display.
+A time?
+* Fonts: I am not in control of the fonts
+* Need to have the initial purpose prompt
 * Implement temperature
 * Recover from invalid session inside chat_div
 * Replay a conversation (starting a new conversation?)